 - Choose TCP port and UDP ports from the “Type” or “Protocol” section.

 - This way, you have successfully opted for port forwarding.

 Fix #5: Allow Minecraft Through Windows Firewall

-Minecraft usually has difficulty loading if you do not allow it through the Windows Defender firewall.
+Minecraft servers, especially Evolve Minecraft servers usually have difficulty working if you do not allow it through the Windows Defender firewall.
 Here is a quick fix to disable your Windows Firewall Defender:

 - In the Windows Defender Firewall menu, look for “Allow an App or Feature Through Windows Defender Firewall.”

 - This will take you to another page

 - On the new page, click Change settings.

 - Look for javaaw.exe and select public and private.

 - Click OK.